mantidproject/mantid/docs/source/release/v5.1.0/framework.rst

 - Add parameters to :ref:`LoadSampleShape <algm-LoadSampleShape>` to allow the mesh in the input file to be rotated and/or translated
 - Added alias for :ref:`GeneratePythonScript <algm-generatePythonScript>` as **ExportHistory**.
-- :ref:`ExtractFFTSpectrum <algmExtractFFTSpectrum>` has extra properties (Shift, AutoShift, and AcceptXRoundingErrors) to reflect those of the underlying FFT.
+- :ref:`ExtractFFTSpectrum <algm-ExtractFFTSpectrum>` has extra properties (Shift, AutoShift, and AcceptXRoundingErrors) to reflect those of the underlying FFT.

 Data Handling